Red Mosaic Guppy - Poecilia reticulata

 Natural Range & Habitat:

-Wild Poecilia reticulata is native to northern South America and nearby Caribbean islands, with introduced populations now found widely around the world.
-FishBase records guppies from quiet, vegetated waters and notes their wide salinity tolerance, although they require warm conditions for long-term health.
+Wild Poecilia reticulata is native to northern South America and nearby Caribbean islands, although guppies have been introduced widely around the world.
+In nature, they are associated with warm, quiet, vegetated waters and can tolerate a range of freshwater to slightly brackish conditions.

 Appearance & Adult Size: